The three basic publishing models.

-This year Warren Publishing celebrates thirty years of hybrid publishing.
-Most people aren’t aware of the differences between traditional, hybrid, and self-publishing and how each model benefits the author?
-So, here’s a quick breakdown!
+Warren Publishing has been a hybrid publisher for over thirty years.
+Most people aren’t aware of the differences between traditional, hybrid, and self-publishing and how each model benefits the author.

-Think of your big five publishing houses––Random House, Simon and Schuster, etc.?
-Most traditional publishers require a formal submission from a literary agent who typically takes a percentage your advance and sometimes also a part of your royalties.
+Think of your big-five publishing houses, Random House, Simon and Schuster, etc. Most traditional publishers require a formal submission from a literary agent who typically takes a percentage of your advance and sometimes also a cut of your royalties.
 Should a publisher choose to accept a manuscript, they acquire its rights (or ownership).
 At this point, they may or may not offer an advance payment to the author.
 Despite popular misconception, advances are typically only a few thousand dollars at most.
 While dreamy six-figure advances are not unheard of, they are extremely unlikely.
 In fact, it’s becoming more common for publishers to not offer advances at all, or to delay payment until a certain sales value has been reached.

-When it comes to royalty payments – less than 5% is typical.
-Many new authors’ jaws drop as I inform them at this point, that average book sales for all books – traditional, self, or hybrid –is only 250 copies.
+When it comes to royalty payments, less than 5% is typical.
+Many new authors’ jaws drop when they learn average book sales for any book––traditional, self, or hybrid––is only 250 copies.

 Lastly, in terms of editing and marketing, traditional publishers have full control.
-Some first-time authors may be surprised if their editor changes their book’s direction, but the publisher does “own” their book, after all.
+Some first-time authors may be surprised if their editor changes their book’s direction, but the publisher does “own” the book, after all.
 And while some publishers may ask for input for your cover, their word is final.
-While it’s not guaranteed that your title will sit at the front of every Barnes and Noble in the country, it certainly could.
-(Keep in mind, publishers pay big money for those positions––popularity can be purchased.)
+While it’s not guaranteed your title will sit at the front of every Barnes and Noble in the country, it certainly could.
+(Keep in mind, publishers pay big money for those positions; popularity can be purchased!)

-That brings us to the hybrid model– a cross between traditional and self-publishing.
-As with self-publishing, hybrid publishing requires a monetary investment, however, authors maintain 100% of rights and also have input into their editing, design, and marketing.
+That brings us to the hybrid model––a cross between traditional and self-publishing.
+As with self-publishing, hybrid publishing requires a monetary investment, however, authors maintain 100% of the rights to their books and also have input into their editing, design, and marketing.
 A hybrid publisher ensures the final book is as polished and professional as possible.
 Not to be confused with “vanity publishing,” many hybrids will not accept just any manuscript.
 (At Warren, our acceptance rate is less than 20%.)

 In a hybrid model, royalties are split between author and publisher.
-Warren Publishing authors receive anywhere from 100% (if sold from the author’s personal book inventory), to 50% (if sold in a retail avenue).
+Warren Publishing authors receive anywhere from 100% (if sold from the author’s personal book inventory), to 50% (if sold in a retail avenue) of royalties.
 Hybrid publishers provide professional editing and design services, and most will provide some level of marketing support.